davidmerrick/partymode/README.md

 Technical details:
 - Written in Kotlin with the Micronaut framework
 - Has an SNS integration that downstream consumers can connect to (I use this for a Slack webhook/Alexa alert)
-- Eventually, SNS integration will be migrated to Google Cloud's PubSub
+- Has a Google Assistant endpoint so you can be extra-lazy and just say "Hey Google, open partymode" to enable it for 3 hours

 # Installation